 Breakfast in Bed

 Sure you could just give a waffle maker or a blender, and the couple would probably like it.
 But give a more romantic wedding gift by making a "breakfast in bed" package.
-Along with the appliance, give a breakfast tray like the one pictured, a small bud vase, and an assortment of miniature jams, jellies, or waffle mixes.
-The card could something like, "Here's to many lazy Sunday mornings together."Continue to 9 of 10 below.
+Along with the appliance, give a breakfast tray, like a small bud vase, and an assortment of miniature jams, jellies, or waffle mixes.
+The card could something like, "Here's to many lazy Sunday mornings together."Continue to 9 of 9 below.

 Scrap it Together